st-fresh/simplehtmlsecured/README.md

 # #2 Demo in Laymens terms/Directions after sh.exe opens successfully
 ## Reviewing the demo
-#### 2.I/ I started with an interfernce.html file, file was saved using the IntelliJ [github.com/JetBrains/intellij-community]  editor
+#### 2.I/ I started with an interfernce.html file, file was saved using IntelliJ [github.com/JetBrains/intellij-community]  editor
 #### 2.II/ Once saved I used the [ Input ] feature of the sh.exe GUI to browse my directory for the `interference.html` file
 #### 2.III/ Once you select it the field next to [ Input ] in sh.exe GUI should populate with the directory-pathway to the file
 Also, at the same time